ahmadajmi/CSS-Grid-Layout/README.md

 Here is the explanation of what we've done in the previous CSS code snippet:

-* Set the display property to `grid`.
+* Set the display property value to `grid`.
-* Divide the grid container into 4 columns, and each one is `25%`.
+* Divide the grid container into 4 columns, and each one is `25%` of that container.
-* Create one row, and set the height be `100vh`.
+* Create one row, and set the height to be `100vh`.

-The `grid` responsibility is to set the `grid-layout` element to a grid container, and this is a required property, and will create a new [Block Formatting Context].
+The Grid added a new value to the `display` property which is `grid`, responsible for setting the `grid-layout` element to a grid container, and this is a required property to start using the Grid.

-The `grid-template-columns` responsibility is to divide the `grid-layout` container into columns, and in our case we did a 4 columns each one with `25%` of the page width.
+The `grid-template-columns` responsibility is to divide the `grid-layout` container into columns, and in our case we did a 4 columns each one is `25%` of container width.

-The `grid-template-rows` use case is to create the layout rows, and in our example we only created one row.
-If we set the columns to be just 2 we may need to create two rows each is `50vh` height as the following example.
+The `grid-template-rows` is used the layout rows, and in our example we only created one row.

+If wee need to create a layout with two columns and two rows, we can do:

 ``` css
 .grid-layout {